peterthehan/discord-reaction-role-bot/README.md

 > If `isUnique` is `true`, the user can select only one role group at a time (gif above).

 > If `isUnique` is `false`, the user can select as many role groups as they want.

+> `EMOJI` can be the unicode value for default emojis or the emoji id for custom emojis.

 > An emoji can map to multiple roles (as seen in `EMOJI_3`).